 With these “styles” of sensory bottles in mind, I started experimenting.
 Try two of my easy recipes below!

 Glitter and Oil Wave Sensory Bottle

 The picture on the left is what it looks like when mixed.
 The picture on the right is what it looks like when the bottle “settles.”
 It creates a mesmerizing effect!

 To make your own glitter and oil wave sensory bottle, follow the directions below:

-Remember – The more thick liquid (like clear glue) you add the slower objects move in the bottle.
-Pom pom’s are extremely light!
+Remember – The thicker the liquid (like clear glue) you add, the slower objects move in the bottle.
+Pom poms are extremely light!
 This bottle doesn’t require much glue.

 Sensory bottles make an on-the-go sensory experience for children with autism to calm and regulate emotions while increasing your child’s focus and attention.
 They are also completely customizable!
 All you have to do now is start experimenting and creating with a variety of crafts and liquids.

 Speech Blubs App Helps Your Child Catch up!